 Here we use a special answer ("gray") for residues not mutually prime with |4N|.
-24

-The first two of these three conditions constitute what is now known as "Euler's formulation of Quadratic Reciprocity", invented by Swiss/Russian/Prussian mathematician Euler.
+28 invented by Swiss/Russian/Prussian mathematician Leonhard Euler.
 At his time, the proofs were known for $-5 \le N \le 4$ (some of these are trivial due to factorization of $x^2 + N$ ).
-In fact, most of these known cases were established by Fermat (with proofs!) - almost a century before Euler.
-(Note that Fermat stated his discoveries in a very different way.)
+In fact, most of these known cases were established by Fermat (with proofs!)-almost a century before Euler.
+(Although Fermat stated his discoveries in a very different way.)